mgtranslations/mgtranslations.github.io/10min/en/Hydroponic_Growing.md

 - [Three Non-Circulating Hydroponic Methods for Growing Lettuce](https://www.youtube.com/watch?v=jiGQsfiPwkI) – Video by B. A. Kratky
 - [Hydroponic Growing at Home](http://www.cmastergardeners.org/10-minute-university) – A 10-Minute University™ video
 - *Grow Lettuce in Your Living Room: Feed Your Family from Your Indoor LED Hydroponic Garden* by Dan Chiras & Victor Zaderej

----

-###### Oregon State University Extension Service prohibits discrimination in all its programs, services, activities, and materials on the basis of race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, familial/parental status, income derived from a public assistance program, political beliefs, genetic information, veteran’s status, reprisal or retaliation for prior civil rights activity.
-(Not all prohibited bases apply to all programs.)